allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

 ## Creating a Child Dataset

-Using Clear Data, you can create child datasets that inherit the content of other datasets.
+Using ClearML Data, you can create child datasets that inherit the content of other datasets.

 1. Create a new dataset, specifying the previously created one as its parent: